Two Equations, Two Unknowns - I

 Summary

-• A single equation with two variables can have infinite solutions, which, if plotted, lie on a straight line.
+- A single equation with two variables typically has an infinite number of solutions, which, when plotted on an x-y graph, lie on a straight line.

-• A system of equations involves two equations with two variables that must satisfy both equations simultaneously, typically resulting in a unique solution.
+- A system of equations involves two equations with two variables that must be satisfied simultaneously, usually resulting in a unique solution where the lines intersect.

-• There are two primary methods to solve a system of equations: substitution and elimination, with substitution being ideal when one of the variables has a coefficient of plus or minus 1.
+- There are two primary methods for solving systems of equations: substitution and elimination, with substitution being ideal when one of the variables has a coefficient of plus or minus 1.

-• The substitution method involves solving one of the equations for one variable and then substituting that expression into the other equation to find a unique solution.
+- The substitution method involves solving one equation for one variable and then substituting that expression into the other equation to solve for the second variable.

-• The elimination method, which will be covered in the next lesson, is preferred when substitution is not convenient, especially when dealing with fractions.
+- Elimination method, which will be covered in the next lesson, is preferred when substitution is not convenient, typically due to the presence of fractions.

 Chapters